 Admissions

-IMPORTANT: The ministry of higher education has proposed that all new students from outside the EU will have to pay the actual cost of studying in Norway from August 2023.
-If this is approved by Parliament, the semester fee will rise to NOK 49,990 for this group (including the SiO Fee of 690 NOK).
-Students who have worked full-time for 2 years or studied full-time for 3 years in Norway, are regarded as EU-students.
+IMPORTANT: The ministry of higher education has introduced that all new students from outside the EU will have to pay the actual cost of studying in Norway from August 2023.

 Admission Guideline